Table of Contents

 The high-level API in StockSharp strategies provides the following advantages:

-1. Code Volume Reduction - performing typical tasks requires fewer lines of code
+1. Code Volume Reduction - performing common tasks requires fewer lines of code

-2. Separation of Concerns - trading logic is separated from technical details of data processing and visualization
+2. Separation of Responsibilities - trading logic is separated from technical details of data processing and visualization

 3. Improved Readability - code becomes more understandable and expressive, focused on business logic

-4. Reduced Probability of Errors - many typical errors are eliminated through automation of routine tasks
+4. Reduced Error Probability - many typical errors are eliminated through automation of routine tasks

 5. Working with Clean Data Types - instead of working with complex objects, you can operate with simple data types (e.g., decimal)

-Below is a complete example of a strategy demonstrating the use of high-level API:
+Below is a complete example of a strategy demonstrating the use of the high-level API:

 public class SmaStrategy : Strategy